 What’s a valid company expense?

 - Hosting, domains, cloud services, and other software services with a recurrent subscription.
-From the LeapIn fee itself to legal advice from a lawyer or hosting your servers online.
+From the fee of your business service provider to legal advice from a lawyer or hosting costs.

 - Consumables or expendable equipment for your professional activity.